 The Mooneerams way of advising you what your claim is worth

-We will be happy give you an idea as to what your claim is likely to be worth in terms of compensation once we have:
+We will be happy to give you an idea as to what your claim is likely to be worth in compensation once we have:

-• Gathered together full details of your claim
+• Documented the full details of your claim

 • Obtained the necessary medical evidence to support your claim